Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the small family car segment and utilize the same 4-door sedan body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Peugeot-engineered powertrain under the hood, a 4-cylinder, 8-valves 92hp unit, while the other one gets its power and torque from a 4-cylinder, 8-valves 90hp engine designed by Renault.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Renault does have a slight advantage, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Citroen with an average rating of 4.0, and models under the Renault badge with 4.2 out of 5.
-The same official information place C-Elysée as average reliability-wise, and Fluence is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as C-Elysée rank it on average as 4.2, while the one under the competitor's bonnet gets 4.5 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Renault does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Citroen with an average rating of 4.0, and models under the Renault badge with 4.2 out of 5.
+The same official information place C-Elysée as average reliability-wise, and Fluence is more or less at the same level.Above it all, drivers of cars with the same engine as C-Elysée rank it on average as 4.2, while the one under the competitor's bonnet gets 4.5 out of 5.

 Performance & Fuel economyThere's not enough data for me to elaborate on the subject, I'm affraid.